School of Science, Engineering and Environment

 UCAS tariff points

-112 points - must include a Grade C in Mathematics
+112 UCAS points to include Mathematics

 Salford Alternative Entry Scheme (SAES)